-Recent animation-related work by students can be viewed on the Monmouth Animation Gallery Vimeo Channel.
+Examples of student work can be found on the Monmouth Animation Website.

 Some of the careers you might consider pursuing with this degree include but are not limited to the following: